KiLJ4EdeN/LaTeX_prac/README.md

 # LaTeX_prac
 useful LaTeX templates
 Hint : The articles are randomly selected and are meant to be templates only.
-Do not use them with out mentioning the authors.
+Do not use them without mentioning the authors.